umarhassan-mitodl/11.124-fall-2011/content/pages/instructor-insights/_index.md

 This page focuses on the course 11.124 *Introduction to Education: Looking Forward and Looking Back on Education* as it was taught in Fall 2011 by Professor Erik Klopfer.
 Most content on this page also applies to the course [11.125 *Introduction to Education: Understanding and Evaluating Education*](/courses/11-125-introduction-to-education-understanding-and-evaluating-education-spring-2009).

 This course is an introductory course on teaching and learning science and mathematics in a variety of K-12 settings.
 Topics include education and media, education reform, the history of education, simulations, games, and the digital divide.
-This course is required for the [Scheller Teacher Education Program (STEP)](https://education.mit.edu/) at MIT, through which students can earn a teaching license.
+This course is required for the {{% resource_link "2b4c399c-845c-43f7-96ac-39ec994a9f71" "Scheller Teacher Education Program (STEP)" %}} at MIT, through which students can earn a teaching license.

 ## Course Outcomes